 Figure: Comparison of various uses of Direct Air Capture

 Furthermore, DAC is itself very expensive and energy intensive, requiring yet more renewable electricity.
 It likely to remain so due to the low concentration of CO2 in the air – about a factor of 100 less than in a typical exhaust gas at a factory or power plant.
-This is likely to make any approach using DAC impractical, or at least very expensive, at very large scale over at least the next two or three decades.
+This is likely to make any approach using DAC difficult and expensive over at least the next two or three decades.

 A comparison with enhanced oil recovery (EOR) illustrates the problems with e-fuels.
 A tonne of CO2 captured from the air can be used to make e-fuels, or to produce conventional oil by injecting the captured CO2 into an oil reservoir to recover more of the oil.
-These approaches make similar products, and therefore have similar emissions, but the EOR route uses much less energy.
+These approaches make similar products, and therefore have similar emissions, but the EOR route uses much less renewable energy.
+The energy can instead by used for reducing emissions or additional DAC.
+(To be clear, I am not advocating EOR, simply suggesting in had advantages over e-fuels.)

-But the fact that it suits some current interests does not change the fact that this is no way to reach net-zero.
+E-fuels are simply not a good way to reach net-zero.
 We need to focus on real solutions, including using renewable electricity wisely.

 Adam Whitmore – 18th May 2021